Etosha National Park (Centre)

 Above: The other rest camp gate, on the east side, from the top of the tower.
 The road branches just beyond, with the Dolomite / Western Etosha route on the left and main road to Halali and Namutoni on the right.
 Although Okaukeujo, Halali and Namutoni all have shops, I would advise against using them if at all possible and purchase everything you need in one of the towns before entering the Park.
 The restcamp shops are poorly stocked most of the time although some essentials and other useful items can be found, but there are always plenty of empty shelves during peak season.

 The above shot shows Okaukuejo`s restaurant and bar, swimming pool, the main public toilet block and filling station which is just visible, top right.
 In the shot below, the hangar at Okaukuejo`s airstrip can be seen in the distance to the left of the tallest radio mast.
 Cessna 182 V5-ISE belongs to Namibia’s Ministry of Environment and Tourism and is used for elephant monitoring and management.

 Please bear in mind that all images on this website and my blog are Copyright.
 They are not free to use and have been embedded with a digital watermark.

 The Okaukuejo waterhole is a superb place to watch animals come and go, especially during the hours of darkness and it`s reputed to be one of the best places on the African continent to see Rhino - I can confirm, with a bit of luck, that it can be fantastic!

 The Rest Camp meals are buffet style and it`s advisable to dine early so that you`re in position on a decent bench when the animals start to appear.
 A fleece and a few drinks help combat the chill.
-Although the waterhole is floodlit, getting decent shots is quite challenging, unless you have one of the latest professional digital SLRs with a mega low-light capability which I don`t.
+Although the waterhole is floodlit, getting decent shots is quite challenging, unless you have one of the latest professional digital SLRs with a mega low-light capability which I didn`t have at the time.